Hope After Head Injury through Functional Neurology

 Life-altering dysfunctions, commonly seen after a brain injury, can include:

 - Difficulty Concentrating

 In the past, it was common for sufferers of brain injuries to be told, ‘this is as good as you’re going to get’ if full function did not automatically return after an initial healing period.
 This scenario has changed dramatically with the therapies available through functional neurology.

 It is now known that the brain’s neuroplasticity enables it to repair itself after injury.

 - Developing entirely new pathways to overcome previous limitations

-With the use of neurological rehabilitation, this incredibly complex repair process can be enhanced and hastened.
+With the use of functional neurology and neurological rehabilitation, this incredibly complex repair process can be enhanced and hastened.
 Because the brain is an adaptable organ, it can be challenged to restructure its neural pathways to meet the demand placed upon it.
 It can be exercised and taught new ways to operate and, in many cases, trained to regain functions that were previously thought to be lost forever.

 Brain Injury is Not Automatically Permanent